GISEmil/Floodject/README.md

 # Floodject

-This is a master's project created by Ioannis Angelidis, David Nagy and Emil Møller Rasmussen.
+This is a project created by Ioannis Angelidis, David Nagy and Emil Møller Rasmussen.

 ## PyPWS